 The physician executive as a bridge

-This Friendly PC structure allows the digital health company to help support the administrative overhead of the PC while allowing the clinicians to maintain independent clinical judgment.
+This Friendly PC structure allows the digital health company to help support the PC's administrative overhead while allowing the clinicians to maintain independent clinical judgment.

 The physician executive is the bridge between these two organizations, often serving in a medical director capacity to set and oversee the clinical process, protocols, and guidelines.